ZeeSpire/zss-afk-site/_posts/en/2021-12-29-free-attractions-to-visit-in-copenhagen.markdown

 One of the main public squares of Copenhagen is a popular location for events, concerts, demonstrations.

 Here you can join a free walking tour with very good reviews from Thursday to Monday from 10:30 A.M.
-Reservation needed: [copenhagenfreewalkingtours.dk](http://www.copenhagenfreewalkingtours.dk/){:target="_blank"}
+Reservation needed: [copenhagenfreewalkingtours.dk](http://www.copenhagenfreewalkingtours.dk/){:target="_blank" rel="nofollow"}

 <!-- full width in article image -->
 <div class="col-sm-12 text-center mb-3 mt-3">